THE FOLLOWING INFORMATION IS FOR OWNERS WHO WISH TO DISPLAY THEIR VEHICLE IN OUR FIELD OF DREAMS™

 We just love the variety of vehicles this event attracts.
 This next vehicle is a classic example!

 1970 Gaz-66.
-Manufactured in Russia, this Gaz is the pride 'n' joy of one Colin Woollard - was used as a radio repair vehicle in the Czech Army, then converted into an overland camper 2010.
+Manufactured in Russia, the owner is Colin Woollard.
+It was used as a radio repair vehicle in the Czech Army, then converted into an overland camper 2010.

 There is nothing like leaving it to the last minute.
-Case in point is the M.A.N. of John Julyan, as his new baby will be entering the paint booth on Saturday 21st September 2019 ... the weekend preceding the 'Late Summer' edition of the show!
+Case in point is the M.A.N. of John Julyan, as his new baby entered the paint booth on Saturday 21st September 2019 ... the weekend preceding the 'Late Summer' edition of the show!

 No problem, that's a whole week for the paint to cure!!